 Recommendation: FWF recommends Tailor & Stitch to publish one or more of the following reports on its website: Brand performance check, Audit Reports, suppliers register.
-Good reporting by members helps to ensure the transparency of the affiliate and FWF's work.
+Good reporting by members helps to ensure the transparency of the member and FWF's work.

-6.3 Social Report is submitted to FWF and is published on affiliate's website Incomplete or not done The Social Report is an important tool for brands to transparently share their efforts with Report adheres to -2 FWF guidelines for 2 -2 stakeholders.
+6.3 Social Report is submitted to FWF and is Published on The Social Report is an important tool for Report adheres to 2 2 -2 published on affiliate's website affiliate's affiliates to transparently share their efforts FWF guidelines for website with stakeholders.
 Social Report content.